arnbme/apcupsd/README.md

 <a name="purpose"></a>
 ## 1. Purpose
 SmartUPS, Windows Centric Version, allows an Hubitat Hub plugged into an APC UPS, and using apcupsd.org's package on a Windows machine, to gracefully shut down during a power outage.
 This version is maintained by Arn Burkhoff was derived from Steve Wright's SmartUPS release.

 [:arrow_up_small: Back to top](#top)

 <a name="features"></a>
 ## 2. Features<br />

-* UPS Device Events reported: onbattery - mains restored, offbattery - mains down , failing - UPS about to shutdown, and powerout - ?????<br />
+* Reports UPS Device Events: onbattery - mains restored, offbattery - mains down , failing - UPS about to shutdown, and powerout - ?????<br />
-* Device Statistics: reported every "user defined" minutes, using a repeating Windows Scheduled Task<br />
+* Sends UPS Device Statistics: every "user defined" minutes, using a repeating Windows Scheduled Task<br />
 * Simplified installation and setup when compared to original version using Windows<br />
 * Windows modules are VBS, a Windows PHP server is not used or required<br />
 * Executes without being logged in to Windows